-Last but not least, Monero is known for its privacy as it was built with a lack of transparency – on purpose.
-It was configured to hide the identity of the senders and recipients and the amount of every transaction.
+Last but not least, Monero is known for its privacy, as it was built with a lack of transparency on purpose.
+It was configured to hide the identity of the senders and recipients, as well as the amount of every transaction.

-Monero mixes all its coins with every transaction, which is something that other privacy cryptocurrencies, e.g., Dash (DSH) and Zcash (ZEC), do not have.
-Dash does combine transactions to reduce the chance that any one user's identity will be identified.
-Zcash also offers users a choice to withhold their identities and does not mention the transaction value.
+However, Dash does combine transactions to reduce the chance that any one user's identity will be identified.
+Zcash also offers users a choice to withhold their identities, and does not mention the transaction value.

 High levels of privacy offer multiple benefits.

-Bitcoins are recorded on a blockchain which shows the transaction history.
-This means that coins can be associated with certain events, also negative ones, such as theft.
-These coins could become less desirable.2
+Bitcoin is recorded on a blockchain which displays the transaction history.
+This means that coins can be associated with certain events, as well as negative ones, such as theft.
+In these instances, these coins could become less desirable.

 This is where Monero makes a key difference due to its emphasis on privacy.
 This means that two XMR coins cannot be distinguished from each other based on their transaction history.